 This website presents my research and offerings to companies, universities and students

-Here you find my published articles (and one conference paper, which I consider important).
-You will find the full reference, the abstract and the link to where the full paper can be found.
+Here you find my published articles (and a conference paper, which I consider important, even though it is not published).
+You will find the full reference, the abstract and the link to where the full paper can be found for each article.
 In some cases, slide shows are available, presenting the paper.
 When copyright allows it, articles can be viewed and downloaded here.

 Article News!My latest articles 13-8 you find here.

 Purpose – The purpose of this paper is to verify whether relationship marketing is a new paradigm that has replaced transactional marketing.
 Design/methodology/approach – A literature and empirical study indicated that relationship marketing is neither an invention of the late twentieth century, nor prevailing in practice.
 This suggested that rather than a complete paradigm shift, relationship marketing and transactional marketing are complementary.
 Through interviewing five Scandinavian companies about their marketing priorities, their mix of transactional and relationship marketing approaches was studied.Findings – The paper finds that no company exclusively used the relationship marketing approach.
 Some were merely utilizing the traditional marketing concept of 4Ps; others were blending a relationship and transactional marketing mix.Research limitations/implications – This is a limited study, which calls for further validating.Practical implications – The Kotlerism of the 4Ps is still dominating.
 Relationship concepts are utilized to some extent.
 A relationship strategy can be used as a supporting approach.
 Thus, there is need to blend relationship and transactional marketing mixes.Originality/value – The paper argues that the relationship marketing is not a paradigm shift; focus should be on relationship management, not marketing.
 The paper also shows the complementarities of relationship management and transactional marketing.